Upgrade

 .

-Use Chocolatey Central Management to upgrade chocolatey-agent
+Using Chocolatey Central Management to Upgrade chocolatey-agent

 Because Chocolatey Central Management uses chocolatey-agent

-to perform it's actions, the upgrade will require a restart of the service.
-The easiest way to do this is with a scheduled task as part of an advanced deployment.
+The easiest way to do this is with a scheduled task as part of an Advanced Deployment Step.

-An example advanced deployment script to do this is as follows:
+A recommended Advanced Deployment Step script to do this is as follows:

 $delayInMinutes = 1

-choco upgrade chocolatey-agent
+choco upgrade chocolatey-agent --source 'chocolatey.licensed'

 $trigger = New-ScheduledTaskTrigger -Once -At (Get-Date).AddMinutes($delayInMinutes)